yournextstore/new.store/docs/new-store-prd.md

 ### 3.3 API Integration
 - **Backend Processing:**
   - Before sending to YourNextStore, the backend intercepts the AI-generated JSON.
+  - It identifies special **image placeholder URLs** (see Section 4.2.1) within the JSON structure.
+  - It parses these placeholders to extract the AI-generated description for the desired image.
-  - It uses the image descriptions/hints provided by the AI to select appropriate image URLs from a predefined library via in-memory vector similarity search against pre-computed embeddings.
+  - It uses these *specific* descriptions to select appropriate image URLs from a predefined library via in-memory vector similarity search against pre-computed embeddings (associated with the library images' descriptions).
-  - It inserts these selected image URLs into the JSON object.
+  - It inserts these selected image URLs into the JSON object, replacing the original placeholder URLs.
 - **Send JSON to YourNextStore:**
   - POST the **finalized** JSON (with image URLs included) to the YourNextStore API endpoint.
 - **Handle API Response:**